tushar-upadhyay/Speed-Post-Tracker/README.md

 yarn
 node server
 ```
 And That's It!
-Now You can make request to httt://localhost://3000/search/id
+Now You can open http://localhost:3000/